 Green Mountain Trail

-Snow showed up at 5000′, and it’s in great shape.
-I put on microspikes as soon as snow and ice became continuous.
+Snow appeared around 5000′, but it was firm and in excellent condition.
+I put on microspikes when we stepped onto a continuous icy path.
 Then I changed to snowshoes when snow deepened in the upper meadow.

-Thanks to the group before us, we used their tracks up to where the southern slopes steepened.
-The group took the summer trail to the lower south ridge.
-Then they made their way around east of the mountain.
+Thanks to the group we chatted with earlier, we relied on their tracks as the south face steepened.
+They soon took the summer trail to the lower south ridge before disappearing around the east of the mountain.

 See more trip photos here.

-Rather than following the group’s trails, we went straight up the south face.
-Before long, we were up on the south ridge at 150′ below the top.
-Then we carefully made our way up the crest.
+We went straight up the south face rather than following the group’s tracks.
+Before long, we were up on the south ridge at 150′ below the lookout tower.
+We then carefully made our way up the crest while steering away from the cornices.

 Meanwhile, we stayed left to avoid potential cornices on the east.
 And soon, we were the first ones up on the lookout tower.
 But we only enjoyed 15 minutes of solitude before other people arrived.